borgmatic-collective/borgmatic/docs/how-to/backup-to-a-removable-drive-or-an-intermittent-server.md

 server is offline, then you'll get an annoying error message and the overall borgmatic run will fail (even if individual repositories still complete).

+Another variant is when the source machine is only sometimes available for backups, e.g. a laptop where you want to skip backups when the battery falls below a certain level.

-So what if you want borgmatic to swallow the error of a missing drive or an offline server, and continue trucking along?
+So what if you want borgmatic to swallow the error of a missing drive or an offline server or a low battery—and exit gracefully?
 That's where the concept of "soft failure" come in.

 ## Soft failure command hooks